Topological data analysis using persistent discrete homology: Results on data

 \begin{enumerate} \item Given $x \in G_V$ let:

 \item Then define ${y^t_x}' = y^t_x + e_x$, where $e_x\sim N(0,1)$

 \item Finally, set: \end{enumerate}

 This allows us to get a time series of readings at each vertex, for any desired length.
-The idea is that we start by using a weighted average inversely proportional to distance.
-We then add random noise at every vertex, however, we want the randomness at one node to influence other vertices.
-To ensure this, we smooth one more time, taking this weighted average again.
+The idea is that we start by using a weighted average inversely proportional to distance, and add some random noise.
+We then take a weighted average once more, so that the randomness introduced at each node also influences the nearby nodes.

-We then add in a disturbance on one of the vertices, $v$.
+We then add in a disturbance to one of the vertices.
 To do this, we now view $G$ as a weighted graph with all edges weighted 1, and fix a weight $w \geq 1$.
-We then change the weights of the edges containing $v$ to $w$.
+We then change the weights of the edges containing the chosen vertex to $w$.
 This influences the distance between nodes, as the distances are now computed using the weights.
 We can update the readings in the same manner.
 The idea is that we will choose a random vertex in the interior of the grid, and we want to be able to detect which vertex was chosen.
-In real-world scenarios, the vertex chosen represents something that influences the readings and how readings at different locations interact, like a lake for weather data.
+In real-world scenarios, the vertex chosen represents an obstruction that influences the readings, for example, a lake or a mountain for weather data.
 We have three models for detecting the chosen vertex.

-The first model is called the \textit{expected vs actual} model.
-It is the seemingly most obvious approach.
-What it does is compare the expected readings at a vertex (given the readings at the previous time) to the actual readings.
-It then sums the absolute value of the difference between the two over all readings.
-The interior vertex with the largest total difference gets chosen
+\emph{Expected vs actual model:} This most natural model compares the expected readings at time $t$ (given the $t-1$ readings and assuming all edges have a weight 1) and compares that to the actual readings.
+We then sum the absolute value of the difference between the two over all readings, and interior vertex with the largest total difference is chosen.

-The second model we call the \textit{discrete homology model}.
-It uses the methods from this paper.
-For each pair of vertices, we fit the readings of the two vertices against each other.
-As usual, this allows us to get a filtration of graphs, which we take the homology of.
-We then look at the longest-lasting generator and find the vertices interior to that generator.
-If only one vertex is interior, that one gets chosen.
+\emph{Persistent discrete homology model:} For each pair of vertices, we fit the readings of the two vertices against each other linearly.
+We then set $d(x,y)=1-R^2_{x,y}$.
+This gives us a semi-metric, allowing us to use persistent discrete homology.
+We then look at the longest-lasting generator and find the vertices interior to it, using the representative of minimal cycle length.
+If only one vertex is interior, that one is chosen.
 If there are multiple interior vertices, we use the expected vs actual model to settle tiebreaks.

-The final model, which we call the \textit{classical TDA model}, is the same as the discrete homology model, but rather than taking discrete cubical homology of a graph, it uses the homology of the flag complex.
-It similarly uses the expected vs actual model for tiebreaks.
+\emph{Vietoris--Rips model:} This is the same as the discrete homology model, but rather than taking persistent discrete homology, it uses the homology of the Vietoris--Rips filtration, and likewise defers to the expected vs actual model for tiebreaking.